DadCooksDinner

 • Related Posts

-Now, there are two ingredients that will make you say “Mexican?
-Really?”.
+Now, there are two ingredients that will make you say "Mexican?
+Really?".
 Soy sauce and Worcestershire sauce add umami, and that adds body to the sauce.
-You won’t notice them with all the peppers; they blend in to the background, acting as supporting players to the strong Mexican flavors in the lead roles.
+You won't notice them with all the peppers; they blend in to the background, acting as supporting players to the strong Mexican flavors in the lead roles.
 You can skip the soy and Worcestershire, if you want, but the sauce is better if you have them.
-(Or, for a basic version of this recipe, try my Instant Pot Shredded Beef.)
+(For a basic version of this recipe, try my Instant Pot Shredded Beef.
+If you want to get really fancy, try my Instant Pot Birria Tacos instead.)

 Tips and Tricks